Bagger

 Bagger, packer, sacker or bag boy (US) is an unofficial title given to a courtesy clerk at a grocery store.

 Job profile

 The primary duties of a bagger revolve around putting groceries into a shopping bag and then into a shopping cart.

 Upon requests, baggers may take the groceries out to a customer's motor vehicle or supply other forms of service.

-Some baggers in stores will do this unless the customer refuses and wishes to bring his own groceries out.
+Some baggers in stores will do this unless the customer refuses and wishes to bring their own groceries out.
 Depending on store policy, it may be customary to tip a courtesy clerk for this service.

+Depending on the store, other duties may include: